SchildCode/LiteraBot/README.md

 - LiteraBot has 3 macros that you activate by pressing CTRL+L, CTRL+A or CTRL+D:
   CTRL+L = List all PDF & TXT files in a directory (and subdirectories) CTRL+D = Delete the file listed in the active row (e.g a duplicate or irrelevant file) from the project directory.
 You should first select the row in sheet 'Analyse'.
-  CTRL+A = Analysis: Conduct the user-defined RegEx text search in all the documents, after you have entered one or more RegEx text search strings in columns G+
+  CTRL+A = Analysis: Conduct the user-defined RegEx text search in all the documents, after you have entered one or more RegEx text search strings in columns G+.
+This macro tries to automatically generate a BibTex reference for each document based on either doi, or PII in the document (and a DOI lookup web service), or XMP metadata stored in PDF files.
+If no BibTeX reference is found, a hyperlink is made to arXiv, PubMed (PMID), or Google Scholar (if ISBN number os found, otherwise a title search) so that you can access BibTeX for the document from these sites.
-  CTRL+E: Export as a BibTeX bibliography file (*.bib).
+  CTRL+E: Export as a BibTeX bibliography file (.bib).
+This can then be used directly in your preferred LaTeX application, or converted to other bibliometric file formats using an application such as JabRef.
 - For tips about RegEx search commands, click on the 'SEARCH STRINGS' hyperlink in sheet 'Analyse'.
 - For tips about the BibTeX format, see the Wikipedia page about BibTeX.
 BibTeX files can be imported to many other programs, including JabRef.